Key Takeaways:

 #13 Policy analyst

-Policy analysts work to raise awareness of various social issues like access to healthcare, crime prevention, education & testing standards, and protection of the environment.
-Often called researchers, scholars, and fellows, they require strong analytical, communication, critical thinking, negotiating creativity skills.
+Policy analysts work to raise awareness of various social issues, including access to healthcare, crime prevention, education and testing standards, and environmental protection.
+Often referred to as researchers, scholars, and fellows, they require strong analytical, communication, critical thinking, and negotiating skills.

-They also need empathy and knowledge of how humans respond to their environments to influence government action.
-The skills they acquire in a psychology program, both at the bachelor’s and master’s degree levels, can help in this role.
+They also require empathy and an understanding of how humans interact with their environments to influence government action.
+The skills acquired in a psychology program, at both the bachelor’s and master’s degree levels, can be beneficial in this role.

 Average annual salary: $70,522

 Health science administrators work behind the scenes in healthcare facilities or organizations to make large-scale decisions.
-Health psychologists’ research and analytical skills help create policy and budgets to create better patient experiences and ensure the safety of patients, guests and staff.
+Health psychologists’ research and analytical skills help create policies and budgets that enhance patient experiences and ensure the safety of patients, guests, and staff.

-With their knowledge of how humans behave and analytical skills training, psychology graduates make great candidates for this job, though they have to undergo specific training to grow in their careers.
+With their knowledge of human behavior and analytical skills training, psychology graduates make excellent candidates for this job, although they may need to undergo specific training to advance in their careers.
 Their research focuses on areas that could guide departmental and national policy-making efforts.

 Average annual salary: $72,398